bhaktiMehndiratta10/Ethereum_smart_contract/README.md

 1.TOKEN INFORMATION: tokenName: A public variable storing the name of the token. tokenAbbrv: A public variable storing the abbreviation or symbol of the token. totalSupply: A public variable storing the total supply of the token.

-BALANCES MAPPING: balances: A mapping of Ethereum addresses to their respective token balances.
+2.BALANCES MAPPING: balances: A mapping of Ethereum addresses to their respective token balances.

 MINT FUNCTION: mint(address _address, uint _value): A function that mints new tokens and assigns them to a specified address.
 Increases the total supply by the given _value.
 Increases the balance of the specified _address by _value.